 The purpose of this policy is to define the permission regarding the hosting and sharing of content on the University’s IT Resources by Users or authorized third parties representing themselves as part of the University community.

-- Hosting sites that represent the University, and registered student organizations (e.g., professional associations, consortiums, or journals) are permitted to share content on behalf of the University with authorization.
+- Hosting sites representing the University and registered student organizations (e.g., professional associations, consortiums, or journals) are permitted to share content on behalf of the University with authorization.

 - Users may share content on non-University servers.
 However, an authorized contractual relationship for hosting the entity’s site must be demonstrated.